Equitable Practices Hub

 What is equity?

 Infographic: What is Equity, Inclusion and Belonging in Pennsylvania Schools?
 (PDF)

 In a vacuum, equity simply means “the quality of being fair and impartial.”

-Equity is a word that is heard frequently in academic and political spheres, as stakeholders continue the process of examining our communities to eliminate the barriers inherent to our systems.
+Equity is a word that is heard frequently in academic and political spheres, as vested partners continue the process of examining our communities to eliminate the barriers inherent to our systems.
 However, a thorough examination of current and historical events reveals that there is much more work to be done in this field.